Anarchius/Lotto_Vanilla/readme.txt

 > Simple app where you can guess six numbers (like in the Lotto lottery).

-2. How it works?
+2. How does it work?

 > App is based on generating 6 random numbers.
 So choose 6 out of 49 suggested numbers and click send.
 Under table you will see information how many numbers you've guessed.